How to Stop Spending Money You Don’t Have

 Don’t forget to make sure that your budget is realistic.
 If your budget is overly restrictive, you’re going to burst one day from the pressure and overspend as you’ve never overspent before!
 It’s essential to make sure you have fun money (or pocket money) included so that you can have a little to spend.

 Hey – if you’ve been killing it, make sure you toss in a reward here or there.
 Incentivizing your good behavior is a great way to continue that good behavior.
 Find an inexpensive way to celebrate and reward yourself.

 Figure out your hourly wage.

 As discussed in this overspending blog post, knowing your hourly wage creates a checkpoint when spending.
 If you know you make $20 an hour, and that purse costs $400, the idea of working 20 hours to pay for it should make you cringe.
-Your time is the same as money – and looking at it that way can put some perspective on your purchases!
+Your time is the same as money – and looking at it that way can put some perspective on your unnecessary purchases!

 Substitute another free or cheap activity for shopping.

 Shopping can be a great way to pass the time or alleviate boredom.
-I get it, I do it too.
+I get it, and I do it too.
 But is it worth going into more debt?
-Why not spend that time going for a walk, cleaning out your garage, or making money instead?
+Why not spend that time going for a walk, cleaning out your garage, or making extra money instead?

 Find other ways to spend time with friends or family.

 Why not find another way to have fun together that isn’t as costly?
 Even a special occasion doesn’t have to be expensive.
 Maybe it’s a $5 coffee and a walk, playing board games or binge-watching the latest season of The Great British Baking Show (I like to fancy myself a non-practicing amateur baker).
 What’s important is spending time with them, not buying stuff.
 Talk to them and be honest about your struggle and why you want to change.
 Chances are, your family member would love to support you and could probably use a break from spending money as well!